ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 toc: true
 ---

 So far, we have been using GitHub Co-Pilot and we have installed `git` but we have yet to use either for their main purpose: version control and collaborative coding.
-In this lesson, we will explore what version control is and how it works, as well as how to use GitHub to collaborate with others.
+In this lesson, we will explore what version control is and how it works, as well as how to use GitHub to collaborate with others and share our code and datasets.

 ## What is Git?